jamesr1775/esports-epics/Testing.md

 - The correct posts is retrieved when a search is made and should also be displayed with pagination.
 - The cards that contain the posts have the correct title, description and image submitted by the user to the database.
 - Upon clicking the image or the title button the video modal pops up with the correct video link from the database.
-- If no search results are returned, the card countainer should indicate that to the user.
+- If no search results are returned, the card container should indicate that to the user.
     <div><br/></div>
     <div align="center">
     <img style="width:70%;"  src="static/images/readme-images/test-browse.gif" alt="Test Browse Page">